Sorry, you need to enable JavaScript to visit this website.

 We aim to safeguard and increase biodiversity above and below the ground.
 Plant life can be enhanced with more diversified crops, intercropping or planting cover crops between harvests, while encouraging more abundant microbes, fungi and animal life – including invertebrates, insects and bird life – can contribute to improved soil nutrient cycles, pollination, fertility and productivity.

-Ecosystems that exist in this kind of natural equilibrium can also enhance farmers’ livelihoods and improve their resilience to climate change.
-In the farms and landscapes we source from, Nestlé is supporting farmers by providing shade and fruit trees that provide protection for crops.
+Ecosystems that exist in this kind of natural equilibrium can also enhance farmers’ resilience to climate change.
+In farms and landscapes we source from, Nestlé is supporting farmers by providing shade and fruit trees that provide protection for crops.

 Field with red flowers